-The retail drone marketplace might not be what it is now without DJI and their lineup of Phantom quadcopters.
+The retail drone marketplace might not be what it is now without DJI and their Phantom quadcopters’ lineup.

 A later variant of the drone, the Phantom 4 Pro, stayed the very best at the lineup for quite a while, but we believe that the DJI Phantom 3 has been the most crucial.
 Active production might be over for its DJI Phantom 3 string, but the drone remains available in several areas.

-For all those of you who just need a fast response: If your requirements are simple, the Phantom 3 is still a worthy quadcopter to buy.
-When the cost is right, go for this.
+For all those who just need a fast response: If your requirements are simple, the Phantom 3 is still a worthy quadcopter to buy.
+When the cost is correct, go for this.
 However, when the Phantom 4 is equally priced, then proceed with the more recent machine.
 So, no, the Phantom 3 is probably not worthwhile anymore.

 DJI Phantom 3 Drone Review Inspection